FrankWorldview/blockchain/lecture/03_Data_Types.md

 | `memory`  | Function parameters & local variables| Temporary, exists during function execution     |
 | `calldata`| External function inputs             | Read-only, non-modifiable input data            |

 > Type = what data is
 > Location = where data lives
 > Data location applies only to reference types

 ---

-## 4. Reference Types: Memory → Memory (Shallow Copy: Copy Reference)
+## 4. Reference Types: Memory → Memory (Shallow Copy: Reference is Copied)

 When a memory reference type is passed to another function, the reference is copied.
 This means the caller and callee may initially point to the same underlying memory data.

 ### Modify element → affects caller